abhijeetGithu/RAG-Quality-Evaluation-Suite/README.md

 ## Source Code

-The complete source code for this project is not publicly available as it contains company-specific and proprietary implementation details.
+The complete source code for this project is not publicly available as it contains my company-specific and proprietary implementation details which i can't share here.

-For interview or verification purposes, a sanitized version of the project will be shared through the following Google Drive link:
+For interview or verification purposes, a sanitized version of the project I will made  it available through the following Google Drive link:

 **Google Drive:** https://drive.google.com/your-link-here